rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/windows-clusters/workload-migration-guidance/_index.md

 1. After successful validation tests have occurred, you can opt to upgrade your RKE2 1.22.x cluster to a new minor version such as 1.23 or 1.24.

-### Migrating Windows Workloads to a new Rancher environment
+### Migrating Windows Workloads to a New Rancher Environment

 >**Important:** To perform either of the following options requires Rancher v2.6.5 or above.